amirAlamian/page-with-some-bootstrap-cards/README.md

 # page-with-some-bootstrap-cards
-create an web app with htto and ajax
+create an web app with http and ajax